querycert/qcert/README.md

 ### JavaScript Target

-To run a query compiled to JavaScript, you can call `java` for the `RunJavascript` query runner (It uses uses the Nashorn JavaScript engine for the JVM).
-You will need to pass it two pieces of
+To run a query compiled to JavaScript, you can call `java` for the `RunJavascript` query runner (it uses uses the Nashorn JavaScript engine for the JVM).
+You will need to pass it three pieces of
-information: (i) the location of the Q\*cert runtime for JavaScript, and (ii) some input data on which to run the query.
-From the command line, you can do it as follows:
+information: (i) the location of the Q\*cert runtime for JavaScript, (ii) some input data on which to run the query, and (iii) the JavaScript code of the query.
+From the command line, you can do it as
+follows:

 ```
 $ java -cp bin/*:bin/lib/* testing.runners.RunJavascript \